 Example of Demonstrator or Product Promoter Job Demonstrate merchandise and answer questions for the purpose of creating public interest in buying the product.
 May sell demonstrated merchandise.

-List of Demonstrator or Product Promoter Job Duties
+A Day in the Life of a Demonstrator or Product Promoter

 - Transport, assemble, and disassemble materials used in presentations.